 ATB students are non-GED and non-high school graduates who are allowed to enroll in post-secondary institutions by passing a DOE approved exam.
 ATB students are traditionally a higher risk population who complete their programs at a lower rate and default on their student loans at a higher rate than non-ATB students.
-As of December 31, 2012, approximately 4.2% of our students were classified as ATB students.
 On December 23, 2011, President Obama signed into law the Appropriations Act.
 This law eliminates the ability of ATB students who first enroll after July 1, 2012 to participate in federal student financial aid programs.
 As a result, we stopped enrolling ATB students as of July 1, 2012.
 This reduction in ATB students has negatively impacted our total enrollment and our revenue.